dbfun/Joomla-Sphinx-Search-component/README.md

 ### Installation

 Check out installation instruction at [tutorial](http://www.ivinco.com/software/joomla-sphinx-search-component-tutorial "Joomla Sphinx Search tutorial page") page.

 ### Support
 This component is developed by [Ivinco](http://www.ivinco.com "Ivinco High performance search solutions").
 If you need commercial support, or if you’d like Joomla Sphinx Search component customized for your needs, [we can help](http://www.ivinco.com/contact-us/ "Ivinco contact").

+### Make package

+To make package type `make` in root component directory.
+The package will be created in `build` directory.